 What is a Federal Direct Loan?

 An FDL is an educational loan provided through the federal government which includes subsidized and unsubsidized loans for students, and PLUS loans for parents and students.

 What is the difference between a grant and a loan?

-Loans are different from grants in that the student is required to pay back all money that is borrowed.
+Loans are different from grants in that the student is required to pay back all loan money that is borrowed.